Banastre Tarleton: Recriminations

-Of all the British documentation about the war, Tarleton's History of the Campaigns of 1780 and 1781 in the Southern Provinces of North America has remained a resource for historians.
-The book questions decisions made by Cornwallis.

 Later military career

 Tarleton continued to serve in the British Army and was promoted to colonel on 22 November 1790, to major-general on 4 October 1794 and to lieutenant-general on 1 January 1801.
 Whilst on service in Portugal, Tarleton succeeded William Henry Vane, 3rd Earl of Darlington as colonel of the Princess of Wales's Fencible Dragoons in 1799.
 Tarleton was appointed colonel of the 21st Light Dragoons on 24 July 1802.
 He was brevetted to general on 1 January 1812.
 He had hoped to be appointed to command British forces in the Peninsular War, but the position was instead given to Wellington.
 He held a military command in Ireland and another in England.

 Tarleton had lost two fingers from a musket ball received in his right hand during the Battle of Guilford Courthouse in North Carolina, but "his crippled hand was to prove an electoral asset" back home.
 The condition of his hand is disguised in the pose of his 1782 portrait (shown in this article) by Sir Joshua Reynolds.